asaikali/remote-mcp-protocol/compose-design.md

 While the script only validates convention violations and lets Docker Compose handle all other errors, it provides helpful troubleshooting information for common development errors that are difficult to diagnose from Docker Compose output alone.

 **Common Errors We Help With:**
-- **Port Conflicts**: When `docker compose up` fails due to port already in use
+- **Port Conflicts**: When `docker compose up` fails, detect and report port conflicts
-  - Detect which container is using the conflicting port
+  - **Simple Detection**: Script detects failure and checks which containers are using ports
+  - **No Port Tracking**: Script doesn't need to know which ports a profile should use
+  - **Human Resolution**: Developers handle the actual conflict resolution
   - Show the Docker Compose project directory of the conflicting container
   - Provide exact command to stop the conflicting service
+  - **No Dynamic Port Handling**: Script doesn't worry about dynamic ports or port ranges
   - Example output:
     ```
     ✗ Port 5432 is used by container: other_project_postgres